Sudoku Help - Grid square details

 The details are displayed on the right-hand side of the grid.
 To activate the panel double click on a square or use the 'return' key.
 You can also activate the panel from the menu (Game | Details).

-The square allocation details gives other information about the Sudoku grid square - its grid address (row and column) as well as the currently allocated symbol as well as the reason it was allocated.
+The square allocation details gives other information about the Sudoku grid square - its grid address (row and column) as well as the currently allocated symbol and the reason it was allocated.

 Sudoku Dragon has all you need for marking out possibilities on Sudoku squares.
 In the example region of a puzzle you can see that the unallocated squares have possibility marks on them.
 The top line shows automatic possibilities that the application has worked out for the squares.
 You can turn off this option and customize this option if you wish.
 The bottom line contains all the tentative possibilities that a user has marked on the squares.
 The dark background indicates numbers that are considered impossible.